H3C SDN Network Upgrade Gives Steel Industry a Fresh Start16-05-2018

 At the junction between the data center and Intranet, safety, energy, and operations networks, New N3C security gateways ensure security providing firewall, IPS, and load balancing services.
 Inside the data center, security protection equipment for IT O&M audit, and vulnerability scanning service, together with bastion hosts, have been deployed.

 The Application-Driven Data Centre (ADDC) leverages hard and software fully

 Virtualization – involving layers of hardware virtualized as software running on solid hardware platforms - is the only way to reduce system costs and improve resource utilization.
 But simple virtualization technology can entail problems with security, performance, and reliability, and as such systems expand, these challenges can only increase.

 H3C plans system architecture, equipment selection, system deployment, and the post-upgrade phase from multiple perspectives, to build safe, flexible and efficient network systems based on the latest Application-Driven Data Centre (ADDC) interconnection concepts.

 In the new data center architecture, each network’s service area acts as an independent security area – or virtual private data center – such that hosts, storage, firewalls, networks, and databases together form a Virtual Private Cloud (VPC).
 Service systems can thus mutually, independently, and flexibly access one another.

-Finally, the ADDC solution allows four virtual data centers to be constructed on one physical network while keeping the extra-, intra-, video surveillance, and monitoring networks logically isolated.
-In addition, New H3C also built a large-scale L2 VxLAN-technology virtualized network, implementing virtualized multi-tenant security via use of firewalls.
+Finally, the ADDC solution allows four virtual data centers to be constructed on one physical network while keeping the extra-, intra-, safety, and monitoring networks logically isolated.
+In addition, H3C also built a large-scale L2 VxLAN-technology virtualized network, implementing virtualized multi-tenant security via use of firewalls.